ConGraT: Self-Supervised Contrastive Pretraining for Joint Graph and Text Embeddings: Methodology

-is the $N_B \times N_B$ matrix of cosine similarities between texts and nodes.
-(Note that, though square, this matrix is not symmetric: rows are texts and columns are nodes.)
-We multiply each element by $e^\tau$, where $\tau$ is a log-temperature parameter that allows a degree of learnable control over the learning rate, reducing the model's sensitivity to the choice of LR.
-Further, let $S_T(\cdot, \cdot)$ and $S_G(\cdot, \cdot)$ be non-negative graph-based \textit{similarity functions} for texts and nodes, respectively.
-Then we define the graph-based similarity distributions for texts and nodes as follows:
+is the $N_B \times N_B$ matrix of cosine similarities between texts and nodes in the batch.
+(Note that $C$ is square but not symmetric: rows are texts and columns are nodes.)
+The matrix is multiplied by a scalar factor $e^\tau$, where $\tau$ is a log-temperature parameter that allowing some learnable control over the learning rate, reducing sensitivity to the choice of learning rate.
+We empirically initialize $\tau = 3.5$ based on our experiments (see \autoref{sec:appendix-models-training}).